Back To Main Menu

 Students who fail a module will be required to submit additional work and to be re-assessed.

-Students who fail or drop out of the NFP may apply to ITE’s programme or pursue the GCE ‘O’ level examinations.
+Students who fail or drop out of the NFP may apply to ITE’s programme or pursue the GCE O-level examinations.

 A Certificate of Completion will be issued to students who have successfully completed the NFP.

-Students who have successfully completed the NFP may request to change courses but these are subject to approval.
+Students who have successfully completed the NFP may request to change programmes but these are subject to approval.
 They may be required to re-sit the admission test, audition or go through an interview as part of the review and selection process.

 No, CPF Education Scheme and Mendaki Tertiary Tuition Fee are not available for students enrolled in the NFP.